godrix/create-mobile-assets/README.md

     <img alt="Aplication example" title="Aplication" src="https://i.imgur.com/ATlniUm.gif" width="500px" />
 </h1>

-> tired of making screenshots of each type of smartphone? me too 😆
+> Automates the generation of mobile assets.
+Automatically generates screen images for send to stores.

 ## 💻 Usage

 ```sh
 npx create-mobile-assets
 ```

+> tired of making screenshots of each type of smartphone? me too 😆

 ## ✅ To Do